karpov-sv/stdpipe/doc/installation.rst

    If HOTPANTS compilation fails for you on the linking stage with a number of :code:`multiple definition of` error messages - that's a `known bug <https://github.com/acbecker/hotpants/issues/5>`__ related to some recent changes in GCC compiler defaults.
 You may easily fix it by editing the :file:`Makefile` and adding :code:`-fcommon` switch among the others in the `COPTS` options (line `30 <https://github.com/acbecker/hotpants/blob/master/Makefile#L30>`__ at the moment of writing).

+We have a dedicated script `install_hotpants.sh` that may be used to do it automatically - it will grab the sources, patch it to fix the problem described above, compile, and install the `hotpants` binary to `/usr/local/bin/`.
+If it fails at any step, you may try to manually fix the issues (the code should be in `/tmp/hotpants` folder) and continue installing it.

 Ubuntu
 ^^^^^^